Leaving your past behind you.

-Once you let go, you begin to forgive you and forgive them, and forgiveness doesn’t excuse their abusive behaviour.
+Once you let go, you begin to forgive yourself and you might choose to forgive them, and forgiveness doesn’t excuse their abusive behaviour.
 Forgiveness is for your own peace of mind.

 Ways to help your mind move past them.

-1. Write down all those bad memories, get them all out to release them, grieve, cry and screen if you need to.
+1. Write down all those bad memories, get them all out to release them, grieve, cry and scream if you need to.

 Think of it as someone you really care for showing you this.
 Put yourself in the ’advisors’ shoes.
-What would you tell someone you really cared about, what advice would you give those who’ve been through what you have.
-We most often have the most incredible information for others, yet as the saying goes ”easier said than done.” yet once we take that first step on our own advice.
+What would you tell someone you really cared about?
+What advice would you give those who’ve been through what you have?
+We most often have the most incredible information and advice for others, yet as the saying goes,” easier said than done.” yet once we take that first step on our own advice.
 Doing it becomes easier.

 2. Talk therapy, Seek help from someone you can talk to who understands you.
-Talking it all out to get it out of our minds with those who can validate how we feel is incredibly helpful.
+Talking it all out to get it out of our minds with those who can validate our feelings is incredibly helpful.

 4. If you’re stuck with them in your headspace and you don’t want them there, think of the present moment.
 When they subconsciously crop up.
 Consciously remove them from your mind.
-Pattern interrupt technique helps with this.
-I’ll add the video at the end.
+Pattern Interrupt technique helps with this.

 The human needs to help you heal.

 Certainty.
-Your certainty your in a relationship and have routines, and sometimes the certainty is positive sometimes negative.
+You are certain you’re in a relationship and have routines, and sometimes the certainty is positive, sometimes negative.

 Uncertainty.
 As you never know what mood they’ll be in next, what they’ll do next.
 Why they are doing what they do, a narcissistic relationship fills your need for uncertainty.

 Contribution.
-All the things you do for them, fills your need for contribution on a sky-high level, as you’re always giving more and more to them while you slowly lose yourself.
+All the things you do for them fill your need for contribution on a sky-high level, as you’re always giving more and more to them while you slowly lose yourself.

 As Tony Robbins said, who discovered the human needs.
-You can fill these negatively, neutrally or positively, and when you do something either by, action, emotionally or experience and when one thing fills three of these needs, you become addicted.
+You can fill these negatively, neutrally or positively.
+When you do something either by action, emotionally, or experience and when one thing fills three of these needs, you become addicted.
 So narcissistic relationship is highly addictive.

 You can fill these needs in other ways to break the bond.

-You can be certain getting out isn’t going to be easy, when you hit the breaking point, you can be certain it’s what you need to do, and when you get out you need to focus on the long term goals, find your certainty in other areas until and find your happy self again.
-Start will the simple steps, creating new routines, for you and how you want to spend your day, consciously being thank full and telling yourself you thank full for anything that is certain in your life right now, even brushing your teeth, so you’re unconscious starts to fill certainty until you’re ready to build on those foundations.
+You can be certain getting out isn’t going to be easy.
+When you hit the breaking point, you can be certain it’s what you need to do, and when you get out, you need to focus on the long term goals, find your certainty in other areas until and find your happy self again.
+The start will be the simple steps, creating new routines for you and how you want to spend your day, consciously being thank full and telling yourself you thank full for anything that is certain in your life right now, even brushing your teeth, so you’re unconscious starts to fill certainty until you’re ready to build on those foundations.

-Uncertainty, when creating new routines, starting new hobbies, new courses, meeting and talking to new people, this creates a level of uncertainty, life is full of uncertainty, so keeping your feet grounded and just taking it step by step, tacking one new thing at a time or more if you can handle more, we are all Individuals so go at a pace that suits you.
+Uncertainty, when creating new routines, starting new hobbies, new courses, meeting and talking to new people, creates a level of uncertainty.
+Life is full of uncertainty, so keeping your feet grounded and just taking it to step by step, tacking one new thing at a time or more if you can handle more.
+We are all Individuals, so go at a pace that suits you.

 Certainty, when you are making those new connections with new friends, when you’ve settled into your new job, when your routines are in place, asking who am I ?
 Or what would I like out of life?
 Learning to fall in love with yourself again, learning your Boundaries and becoming certain of behaviour you will and will not accept from others.
-Learning to listen to those instincts even when you don’t know what they are telling you, most often we go against them when we don’t see what they are saying, and when we look back at those times we often regret not listening to them sooner, remove that regret it’s ok, we all make errors in judgment and try to do our best by others often doing ourselves an injustice, all we can do is let the past go, leave the mistakes in the past and take the lessons with us.
+Learning to listen to those instincts even when you don’t know what they are telling you, most often, we go against them when we don’t see what they are saying.
+When we look back at those times, we often regret not listening to them sooner.
+Remove that regret.
+It’s ok.
+We all make errors in judgment and try to do our best by others, often doing ourselves an injustice.
+All we can do is let the past go, leave the mistakes in the past and take the lessons with us.

-Growth, learning from our past is growth within itself, learning new skills, joining team sports, readers groups, learning to play an instrument, whatever it is you would like to do for you, if you enjoy it and have a passion for it this will be far easier, as anything we start learning can be a challenge at times, especially if we’ve never done it before.
-If we enjoy it, it helps us get unstuck in those times we become stuck.
+Growth, learning from our past is growth within itself, learning new skills, joining team sports, readers groups, learning to play an instrument, whatever it is you would like to do for yourself, if you enjoy it and have a passion for it, this will be far easier, as anything we start learning can be a challenge at times, especially if we’ve never done it before.
+If we enjoy it, it helps us get unstuck when we become stuck.

 Contribution, what can you contribute to those around you?
 What skills have you learned?
-We are all special, and we can all help others in some way, learning to give to those who appreciate us and learning to walk away from those who take advantage of us, again listening to our gut feelings.
+We are all special, and we can all help others somehow, learning to give to those who appreciate us and learning to walk away from those who take advantage of us, again listening to our gut feelings.